-The hospitality management (HRM) major focuses on the largest components of the highly competitive service economy.
-HRM courses include facilities engineering, food and beverage management, human resource management, and current hospitality industry issues.
-The program includes a career-related externship.
+The Hospitality Management (HOS) program [formerly Hotel, Restaurant, and Resort Management (HRM)] focuses on the largest components of the highly competitive service economy.
+Hospitality Management courses include facilities engineering, food and beverage management, human resource management, and current hospitality industry issues.
+The program includes a career-related internship.

-The following guide outlines the suggested sequence for a student to complete 4 years of coursework (128 credits) including general education, business core, and major requirements.
+The following guide outlines the suggested sequence for a student to complete four (4) years of coursework (128 credits) including general education, business core, and major requirements.
 Students who want to pursue an additional major or minor should consult with an academic advisor to determine the best education plan.